AntoineJac/awsProject/README.md

 - id: unique identifier used for retrieving the data from Denodo
 - attributeData (optional): any additional fields require for personnalization

+To add any attributeData from the Data Extension into the content or characteristc (value) fields, please use the format {{AttributName}}.
+It will be automatically replaced in the payload during the Execute request.

 **Standard SMS:**